-- Dr Robert Chard, Associate Professor of Classical Chinese, specialises in History and religion of early imperial China, Confucian ritual - Dr Giulia Falato, Lecturer of Chinese, specialises in History of the sino-western cultural relations during Ming and Qing dynasties.
-History of Song-Ming pedagogy.
-Translation and adaptations of European books on moral philosophy in Chinese - Ms Jing Fang, Instructor in Modern Chinese - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution - Dr Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern literature and film - Dr Dirk Meyer, Associate Professor of Chinese Philosophy, specialises in Chinese Philosophy; orality and literacy in early Chinese philosophical discourse; excavated manuscripts; phonology and palaeography - Dr Christopher Mittelstaedt, Lecturer in Modern Chinese Studies, specialises in the history, politics, and ideology of the Chinese Communist Party; Chinese law and governance; and grassroots governance.
+• Dr Robert Chard, Associate Professor of Classical Chinese, specialises in History and religion of early imperial China, Confucian ritual

-- Ms Yang Song, Shaw Instructor in Chinese, specialises in Linguistic studies of modern Chinese; Chinese as a second language - Prof. Tian Yuan Tan, Shaw Professor of Chinese, specialises in Pre-modern Chinese literature, with emphasis on drama, fiction, and poetry in the later dynasties; Chinese literary history and historiography; court theatre and performance; cross-cultural interactions between China and other countries. - Prof. Shelagh Vainker, Associate Professor of Chinese Art; Curator of Chinese Art Department of Eastern Art, Ashmolean Museum, specialises in Early Chinese art; Chinese ceramics
+- Dr Giulia Falato, Lecturer of Chinese Studies, specialises in History of the sino-western cultural relations during Ming and Qing dynasties, Jesuit translations, and the history of education in imperial China. - Ms Jing Fang, Lecturer in Modern Chinese - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution - Dr Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern literature and film - Dr Dirk Meyer, Associate Professor of Chinese Philosophy, specialises in Chinese Philosophy; orality and literacy in early Chinese philosophical discourse; excavated manuscripts; phonology and palaeography - Dr Christopher Mittelstaedt, Lecturer in Modern Chinese Studies, specialises in the history, politics, and ideology of the Chinese Communist Party; Chinese law and governance; and grassroots governance. - Ms Yang Song, Shaw Lecturer in Chinese, specialises in Linguistic studies of modern Chinese; Chinese as a second language - Prof. Tian Yuan Tan, Shaw Professor of Chinese, specialises in Pre-modern Chinese literature, with emphasis on drama, fiction, and poetry in the later dynasties; Chinese literary history and historiography; court theatre and performance; cross-cultural interactions between China and other countries. - Prof. Shelagh Vainker, Associate Professor of Chinese Art; Curator of Chinese Art Department of Eastern Art, Ashmolean Museum, specialises in Early Chinese art; Chinese ceramics

-Students will sit 2 written examinations on language and 1 take-home paper on An Introduction to Sinology.
+Students will sit two written examinations on language and one take-home paper on 'An Introduction to Sinology'.
 Students will also submit their thesis in Trinity Term.
-Please note that, due to the current pandemic, all exams in Trinity Term 2021 will be sat remotely in open book format.
+Please note that, the format for the 2021-22 exam will be confirmed during this academic year.